matthewbdaly/matthewbdaly.github.io/src/content/posts/2021-08-21-dynamic-image-handling-with-glide-and-graphql.md

 )
 ```

-This enables us to serve responsive images, that are appropriately sized for the current screen resolution.
+This enables us to serve responsive images that are appropriately sized for the current screen resolution.
 On mobile devices, which may not always have a connection as fast as a desktop or laptop, it also means we aren't wasting bandwidth downloading images which are larger than necessary.

 Along similar lines, you could fetch both WebP and JPEG versions of an image: